 - Have a reserved tee time and have paid all dues.

 The course is not open to reciprocal players.

 Booking and Arrival

 - Members may book a tee time for 18 holes for themselves and two fellow members by name up to 7 days in advance.

-- All members must ensure that their name is on the tee sheet for Track and Trace.
+- All players must ensure that their name is on the tee sheet for Track and Trace.
 Phone the shop or ask the marshal to add it if present.

 - Being accompanied by a non-playing companion:

 - A solo golfer may be accompanied by either up to two non-playing, household members, or one non-playing person from outside their household.
 In the case of the latter example, social distancing rules must be observed.

 - Groups of two golfers from the same household may be accompanied by one, nonplaying person from the same household.

 - Sanitised trolleys and buggies are available when ground conditions permit.
 They must only be used by one person and carry one set of clubs, unless they are being shared by two people from the same household when two sets of clubs can be carried.
 A buggy must never carry more than two people.